akarsh1263/akarsh1263/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Web development, Android development
+- 🔭 I’m currently working on backend development
-- 🌱 I’m currently learning Blockchain development, Machine Learning
+- 🌱 I’m currently learning Machine Learning
-- Skills: Java, Python, Flask, HTML, CSS, Bootstrap, Javascript
+- Skills: Java, Python, Javascript, Typescript, Golang
 - 📫 How to reach me: akarsh0603@gmail.com